Code-Institute-Submissions/deenafe-lets-play-quiz_NovResub/README.md

 *  The code to get increment correct answers was gotten from a [Youtube Tutorial video by "Kevin Briggs"](https://www.youtube.com/channel/UCeebzVOg5Iv4hVqKTFdaqUQ).

-*  The code to to display selected radio values was gotten from a [Geeks for Geeks"](https://www.geeksforgeeks.org/how-to-get-value-of-selected-radio-button-using-javascript/#:~:text=To%20get%20the%20value%20of,is%20selected%20and%20False%20otherwise).
+*  The code to to display selected radio values was gotten from a [Geeks for Geeks](https://www.geeksforgeeks.org/how-to-get-value-of-selected-radio-button-using-javascript/#:~:text=To%20get%20the%20value%20of,is%20selected%20and%20False%20otherwise).

+* The jsquery code for radio input validation for all the radio groups was gotten from [IAMROHIT.IN](https://iamrohit.in/check-least-one-radio-button-checked-group-using-jquery/).

 ### Media